smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

     - The gNB forwards the packets to the UE over the air-interface.
 UE-side modem stack then transparently passes the application packets to the app hosted on the UE.

-In summary, the UPF is responsible for packet routing and forwarding, packet inspection and filtering, subscriber policy enforcement, inline services (NAT, firewall, DNS etc) and QoS handling.
+In summary, the UPF is responsible for packet routing and forwarding, packet inspection and filtering, participating in subscriber and flow policy enforcement, inline services (NAT, firewall, DNS etc) and QoS handling.

 # Security Considerations